-12 Proven Local SEO Tips to Dominate the SERPs and Map Pack
+12 Proven Local SEO Tips To Dominate The SERPs And Map Pack

 It is still a very important factor that can improve your visibility.

-Having a strong local search presence is more important than ever given today’s competitive SERPs.
+Having a strong local search presence is more important than ever, given today’s competitive SERPs.

-Consumers are searching for products and services related to your brand, so you need to be visible.
+Consumers are searching for products and services related to your brand, so you need to be visible and in front of your target audience to drive incremental visibility, sales, and performance.

 Following these proven tips can help you get to the top of the SERPs and dominate the local results.